Breast bud development marks the initial phase of breast growth, typically starting with a small, firm lump beneath the nipple.

 Hormonal Triggers Initiating Breast Bud Development

 Hormones play a pivotal role in breast bud development.
 Estrogen is the main driver stimulating the ductal system of the breast to grow and expand.
-At puberty onset, estrogen levels rise sharply, signaling the body to begin secondary sexual characteristics.
+At puberty onset, estrogen levels rise, signaling the body to begin secondary sexual characteristics.

 Alongside estrogen, other hormones such as progesterone and growth hormone contribute to shaping the developing breast tissue.
-Progesterone influences lobule formation—the milk-producing glands—while growth hormone supports overall tissue expansion.
+Progesterone helps support later glandular development, while growth hormone and other growth factors support overall tissue expansion.

 The hypothalamus-pituitary-gonadal axis regulates this hormonal cascade.
 The hypothalamus releases GnRH (gonadotropin-releasing hormone), prompting the pituitary gland to secrete LH (luteinizing hormone) and FSH (follicle-stimulating hormone).
 These stimulate ovarian follicles to produce estrogen, setting off breast bud formation.